 2020 Retail Trends: What is in Store?

-The following 10 retail trends will transform in-store operations and customer experience over the next year:
+The following 10 digital transformation trends in retail will transform in-store operations and customer experience over the next year:

 1. The Future of Retail is at the Edge

 As consumer shopping behaviors continue to evolve, retailers must provide their products at the right time, place and context that intersect with these new behaviors.
-Blossoming from the intersection of smart kiosks and automated boutiques, new edge retail solutions are becoming part of a brand’s omni-channel portfolio.
+Blossoming from the intersection of smart kiosks and automated boutiques, new edge retail solutions are becoming part of a brand’s omnichannel strategy.

-According to a Jabil survey of retail decision-makers, 89% of participants are implementing or considering technology that would improve the customer experience, while another 94% say the same for tech to improve analytics.
+According to a Jabil survey on digital transformation trends in retail, 89% of participants are implementing or considering technology that would improve the customer experience, while another 94% say the same for tech to improve analytics.
 Nearly half of participants say they are considering specialty kiosks or edge retail to improve the customer experience.
-Download the full survey report.
+Download the full survey report on digital transformation trends in retail.

 In this context, the popularity of edge retail solutions like pop-up shops and specialty kiosks will increase in 2020.
 Intended to catch the shopper’s eye, these offerings give people a fun new way to access products.
 At the same time, the businesses enjoy flexibility, low startup costs and digital analytics in a physical offering.